carp-lang/Carp/docs/Memory.md

 ## Moving, Borrowing, and Copying

 At a high level, the functionality of the linear type system can be organized into three primary operations: *moving*, *borrowing*, and *copying*.
 These are casual, intuitive terms for what the system does with linear values as it manages them across your program.
 Well explore precise technical terminology for each of these operations later on.

 ### Moving: Transferring Ownership

 The memory management system ensures that only one binding ever owns the memory associated with a given linear value.
-As a result, unlike non-linear values, the compiler won't let you bind the same lonear value to more than one variable.
-Instead, when you reassign a linear value to another vairable, the old binding is invalidated:
+As a result, unlike non-linear values, the compiler won't let you bind the same linear value to more than one variable.
+Instead, when you reassign a linear value to another variable, The old binding is invalidated:

 ```clojure
 (let [s (make-string)